One of the questions the marriage team at Watermark receives on a regular basis is the following:

 - Happily Ever After: Finding Grace in the Messes of Marriage, by Desiring God- various authors including Francis Chan and John Piper.

-- If a couple can’t go through the Merge premarital class at Watermark, we encourage them to read Getting Ready For Marriage, by Jim Burns and Doug Fields.
+- If a couple can’t go through the Merge premarital class at Watermark, we encourage them to read Ready or Knot?: 12 Conversations Every Couple Needs to Have before Marriage, by Scott Kedersha.

 - If you’re planning a wedding, look no further than A Christ-Centered Wedding, by Catherine Strode Parks.
 Helps get the focus in the right place.